Narrabri Lateral Pipeline

 Km in length (approximate)

-months expected for construction (approximate)
+months for the main construction phase (approximate)

 TJs/day of Narrabri gas transported to east coast domestic market

-Length Approximately 50-60 km
+| Length | Approximately 55 km |

-Material Epoxy coated high strength steel
+| Material | Epoxy coated high strength steel |

-Easement Nominally 30m wide.
+| Easement | Nominally 30m wide. |

 Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) assessment